mrchameleon/myresume/examples/source/ryanjohnson.md

 [Beep Technology Consulting](http://beeptc.com)
 : *Owner/Creative Director*
   __2005-Current__
   I got my start in the web/IT industry by doing web design, graphic design, and computer repairs for residential clients.
-This led me to form 'BeepTC' to market myself as a freelancer in that general area.
-I currently focus only on web development and managed IT services for a select few clients, as my available freelancing time is limited.
-In the past ten years or so of my career, I've worked as an independent IT Consultant for companies such as: [Theoris](http://theoris.com), [Anaclim](http://anaclim.com), [Eli Lilly](http://lilly.com), and the DoD.
-In those roles, I supported end users on a wide variety of hardware, software, and enterprise applications.
+In the past ten years or so of my career, I performed contract work with companies such as: [Theoris](http://theoris.com), [Anaclim](http://anaclim.com), and [Eli Lilly](http://lilly.com).
+In those roles, I gained the knowledge and expertise to successfully support any small business in their IT needs.
+This led me to form BeepTC to market myself as a freelancer in that general area.
+My long term goal is to turn BeepTC into a successful custom software development consultancy or IT managed services provider.

 [Perpetual Technologies Inc.](http://pti.net)
 : *Unix Administrator*